On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Introduction

-where $z$ is the number of neighbors in a lattice.
-By using the Stirling approximation, the free energy density reads as

-where $\nu$ is the volume of molecules.
-By defining $\phi =\phi_A-\phi_B$ (with range $[-1,1]$), and setting appropriately the constants $\theta$ and $\theta_0$, the Flory-Huggins potential \eqref{Log} immediately follows.
-As usual, the function $\Psi$ is meant as the continuous extension at the values $s=\pm 1$.
-Roughly speaking, the logarithmic term accounts for the entropy after mixing and the quadratic perturbation represents the internal energy after mixing.
-For more details, we refer the reader to \cite{LL2013}. }

-We consider hereafter the case $0<\theta<\theta_0$, which implies, in particular, that $\Psi$ is a non-convex potential\footnote{In the case, $\theta\geq \theta_0$, mixing prevails over demixing, and no separation takes place.}.
-It is worth mentioning that the Landau theory that leads to the well-known Ginzburg-Landau free energy is just an approximation of the above $\E(\phi)$ obtained through a Taylor expansion of the logarithmic potential $\Psi$.
-This choice is very common in the related literature (see, for instance, \cite{CM1995} and \cite{ES1986}).
-However, it has the main drawback that the solution does not belong in general to the physical interval $[-1,1]$ (cf. \eqref{Crange}).

-In order to include dissipative mechanisms in the dynamics of the concentration, we define the first variation of the Helmholtz free energy.
-This is called chemical potential and it is given by
+The Diffuse Interface theory of binary fluid mixtures takes into account dissipative mechanisms occurring at the interface, namely, $\Delta_{\text{diss}}\neq 0$.
+In order to include dissipative effects in the dynamics of fluid concentrations, we define the first variation of the Helmholtz free energy $\E(\phi)$, that is usually called the chemical potential